sticilface/ESPmanager/README.md

 - Download to your libraries Folder for Arduino.
 As per normal lib.
 - Open the example sketch located in the examples folder - ESPmanager-example.ino.
 - Upload sketch data directory as shown [here](http://esp8266.github.io/Arduino/versions/2.3.0/doc/filesystem.html#uploading-files-to-file-system)
-- Upload the sketch via serial, and upload the sketch Data folder.
+- Upload the sketch via serial.
 - Reboot the ESP.
 - Join the ESP AP.
 - Now visit any URL (www.a.com) and it should redirect you to the setup wizard.
 Follow the iunstruction.